NaNExist/hoomd-blue-HPC/BUILDING.md

 The following commands

-1. Check available MPI libraries that pre-built by the Supercomputer administrator
+1. Check available MPI libraries, IntelMKL libraries and IntelTBB libraries that pre-built by the Supercomputer administrator
-2. Load OpenMPI environment variables
+2. Load IntelMPI environment variables
 3. Configure the scripts for building HOOMD-blue with OpenMPI and pip-installed `pybind11`
 4. Build the Python package
 5. Validate the built Python package